libjpeg-turbo/buildscripts/README.txt

 Xcode 5.1.x (available at https://developer.apple.com/downloads --
 Apple ID required.)
-The build scripts need this in order to produce libjpeg-turbo binaries that are compatible with the iPhone 5S.
+The build scripts need this in order to produce libjpeg-turbo binaries that are compatible with the iPhone 5S and later and OS X 10.5.
 Xcode should be installed under /Applications/Xcode51.app.

 Build Environment: Windows (not Cygwin)